openvinotoolkit/training_extensions/misc/pytorch_toolkit/mammogram_screening/ReadMe.md

-# Deep Neural Network for Chest X-Ray Screening
+# A Two-Stage Multiple Instance Learning Framework for the Detection of Breast Cancer in Mammograms

 <div id="abs">